trosine/juame-ospuppet/README.md

 #### Public Classes

   * `::ospuppet` main class.
 Empty.
+  * `::ospuppet::master` class to manage Puppet Master.
   * `::ospuppet::server` class to manage Puppet Server.

 #### Private Classes

+  * `::ospuppet::master::config` class for the configuration of the Puppet Master.
+    * `::ospuppet::master::config::hiera` manages the `hiera.yaml`.
+      * `::ospuppet::master::config::hiera::eyaml` installs and configures eyaml.
+      * `::ospuppet::master::config::hiera::merge` installs the gem for the merge behavior.
   * `::ospuppet::server::config` class for the configuration of the Puppet Server.
     * `::ospuppet::server::config::init_settings` manages the init settings.
     * `::ospuppet::server::config::puppetserver` manages the settings in the `puppetserver.conf`.